[ Printer Friendly Version ] [ Report Abuse ]

 I quickly tried to shove away the pity I felt for going to the ball with a date, seeing how Scorpius was doing the same.
 If he was going to be with Rose while we had... whatever we had going on… I could only hope he would accept one night where I wasn’t fawning over him.

 As we arrived in the front of the Great Hall, Fred and I made our way to find seats as Al and Sophie left for the champion’s room.
-They would be entering formally announced as the ball started, before partaking in their waltz.
+They would be entering formally announced as the Ball started, before partaking in their big waltz.

 "Welcome Students, to the Yule Ball.
 As tradition states, each of our champions will begin with an introductory dance.
-For Hufflepuff House Joey Smith, accompanied by Miss Paige Gutierrez."
-She paused to let the Hufflepuff students cheer as Joey and his girlfriend entered the Great Hall.
-"For Ravenclaw, our champion Lydia Sharp, is accompanied by Will Emerson."
-She stopped as the Ravenclaw students’ cheers had begun to drown out her amplified voice.
-"For Slytherin house Theodore Whitley, accompanied by Miss Emmeline Donavan."
-Again, a pause as the cheers of the Slytherin students filled the Great Hall.
+For Hufflepuff House Mr. Joey Smith, accompanied by Mr. Mark Cooper."
+She paused to let the Hufflepuff students cheer as Joey and Mark entered the Great Hall.
+"For Ravenclaw, our champion Miss Lydia Sharp is accompanied by Mr. Will Emerson," She stopped as the Ravenclaw students’ cheers had begun to drown out her amplified voice.
+Fred and I clapped for Will.
+"For Slytherin house Mr. Theodore Whitley, accompanied by Miss Emmeline Donavan," Again, a pause as the cheers of the Slytherin students filled the Great Hall.
 I took the moment to find Scorpius and Rose.
 She really did look pretty; the golden material her dress was made up of went beautifully with her red hair, giving her a very ‘Gryffindor pride’ feel next to Scorpius’ deep emerald dress robes.
 He was clapping happily for his friend, arm wrapped tightly around Rose’s shoulder.
-As Professor McGonagall finally announced, "Lastly for Gryffindor house Mr. Albus Potter, accompanied by Sophie Longbottom," Scorpius finally caught eye contact with me.
+As Professor McGonagall finally announced, "Lastly for Gryffindor house Mr. Albus Potter, accompanied by Miss Sophie Longbottom," Scorpius finally caught eye contact with me.
 It only lasted half a second as I looked away to Al and Sophie.
 Fred and I instantly stood to cheer for Al, who was waving happily to his fellow students.
-Sophie had her elbow interlocked with his, and with a slight pink color rising up her cheeks, they truly were the cutest couple on Earth.
+Sophie had her elbow interlocked with his, and with a slight pink color rising up her cheeks, they truly were the cutest couple in all of Scotland.

 "Go like this," I said, taking his hand and placing it on my waist.
 I placed my hand gently on his shoulder, and added "Now hold my other hand."
 He listened, and we began to quickly imitate the steps I had learned with Al.